NAMTeam/namteam.github.io/content/docs/feature-guides/realexpressway/index.md

 ---
-title : "RealExpressway Mod"
+title : "RealExpressway (REW)"
 description: "The RealExpressway (REW) system expands upon the Maxis One-Way Road network, adding Ramp Interfaces and enhancing the Network Widening Mod's OWR components."
-lead: ""
+lead: "The RealExpressway (REW) system adds a series of Ramp Interfaces (both FLEX Piece-based and draggable) to the base One-Way Road (OWR) network and the additional OWR widths of Network Widening Mod (NWM).
+As such, it requires that the Network Widening Mod be installed.
+The REW's ramps can be used to recreate urban and suburban surface arterials that have expressway/freeway-like features, Texas-style frontage roads supporting RCI development/access (especially in combination with RealHighways), or various novel intersection configurations."
 date: 2022-09-06T10:09:26+00:00
 lastmod: 2022-09-06T10:09:26+00:00
 draft: false
 images: []
 url: "docs/feature-guides/realexpressway-mod"
 ---

-The RealExpressway (REW) system adds a series of Ramp Interfaces (both FLEX Piece-based and draggable) to the base One-Way Road (OWR) network and the additional OWR widths of Network Widening Mod (NWM).
-As such, it requires that the Network Widening Mod be installed as part of one's NAM installation.
-The REW's ramps can be used to recreate urban and suburban surface arterials that have expressway/freeway-like features, Texas-style frontage roads supporting RCI development/access (especially in combination with RealHighways), or various novel intersection configurations.

 ## Building REW Ramp Interfaces